AiGIS-PyAiGIS/GFandSlope/README.md

 3. Point list file (optional)

 ### Configuration file
-This file specifies initial conditions and file IO settings for the computation.
-A sample .ipynb notebook doesn't require to prepare a configuration file, because it create a file within the notebook script.
+This file specifies the initial conditions and I/O settings for the computation.
+A sample .ipynb notebook doesn't require a configuration file because it creates one within the notebook script.

 #### With a point list file